Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Prerequisites

-We assume you have cloned the GitHub repository to your working compute instance (local computer or VM).
-The repository is located at: `https://github.com/Azure/BatchSparkScoringPredictiveMaintenance.git`
+We assume you have access to git on your working compute instance (local computer or VM).
+The repository is located at: `https://github.com/Azure/BatchSparkScoringPredictiveMaintenance`

 We will be using a Databricks command line utility (CLI) to automate many of these tasks.
-You should have a Python version installed.
-We require Python Version > 2.7.9 or > 3.6 for Databricks CLI requirements.
+You will need to have a Python Version > 2.7.9 or > 3.6 as specified in Databricks CLI requirements.

 ## Azure Databricks

 This example is designed to run on Azure Databricks.
 You can provision the service through the Azure portal at:

 https://ms.portal.azure.com/#create/Microsoft.Databricks